 The reporting entity reacquired the investment (or a substantially similar investment) within one year after the original security matured or was terminated.
 These reacquired securities shall be reported as long-term investments.
 (These securities are also not permitted to be reported as short-term investments, regardless of the maturity date of the reacquired investment.)

-Regardless of maturity date, related party or affiliated investments in scope of SSAP No. 26R—Bonds, SSAP No. 43R—Loan-Backed and Structured Securities, or that would be reported as “Other Invested Assets” shall be reported as long-term investments if any of the following conditions apply,, unless the reporting entity has re-underwritten the investment, maintained appropriate re-underwriting documentation, and each participating party had the ability to independently review the terms and can terminate the transaction prior to renewal.
+Regardless of maturity date, related party or affiliated investments in scope of this statement pursuant to paragraph 14 shall be reported as long-term investments if any of the following conditions apply,, unless the reporting entity has re-underwritten the investment, maintained appropriate re-underwriting documentation, and each participating party had the ability to independently review the terms and can terminate the transaction prior to renewal.

 The reporting entity does not reasonably expect the investment to terminate on the maturity date.
 This provision includes investments that are expected to be renewed (or rolled) with a maturity date that ends subsequent to the initial “less than one year” timeframe.